davidkang3650/davidkangportfolio/content/pages/projects/page_brkrs.md

         textAlign: center
 metaTags: []
 colors: colors-a
+backgroundImage:
+  type: BackgroundImage
+  url: /images/863165b5272d4c1e8a31e17cec21f0cd.jpeg
+  backgroundSize: cover
+  backgroundPosition: center
+  backgroundRepeat: no-repeat
+  opacity: 100
 ---
-As Director of Photography I was responsible for getting more than 90% of the shots for the film with an expected runtime of 2hrs.
-Although the entire film was written and filmed, the director of the movie and my best friend Winston Li committed suicide before being able to complete the project.
-Considering my close relationship to the material and the director, I decided to finish the movie myself using the written guidance in the script from Winston.
+As Director of Photography I was responsible for operating the cameras and getting more than 90% of the shots for the film with an expected runtime of 2hrs.
+Tragically, although the entire film was written and filmed, the director of the movie and my best friend Winston Li committed suicide before being able to finish the project.
+Considering my close relationship to the material and the director, I decided to complete the movie myself using the written guidance in the script from Winston.

 The film will be released soon.